jamztang/CRDT/README.md

 ## Discussion

-I decided to use a dictionary for add/remove set in CRDTLWWSet because that can help prevent duplication.
+Implemnetaion Decision

+- CRDTNode is a generic class that be reused in other areas as soon as it's `T` is hashable and comparable, CRDTTests has examples on both "string" and "int"

+- CRDTNode/CRDTLWWSet is self contained without third party dependances

-I played around with some Swift syntax to support operand operations for set merging. e.g. + for merge, == for compare
+- In swift we can implement comparable protocol with custom operands easily, examples are provided in set merging. e.g. + for merge, == for compare

+- Set merging was demonstrated with the three main CRDT charactics (associtivity, commutativity, and idempotence) in CRDTMergeTests

 Things to optimize:

+- There's no frontend implmenetation for now due to time limitation
-- CRDTLWWSet.result() is expensive
+- CRDTLWWSet.result() is expensive and can be cached and optimized
 - CRDTLWWSet might not contain full set of history because it's overridden by last timestamp
-- Test cases can be more complicated
+- Test cases can be more sophisticated
 - If the timestamp are the same for multiple elements, the result order could be undermined because of using Dictionary.
 Consider building an ordered dictionary in Swift if needed